-Individual or group activity for the purpose of dishonestly obtaining and/or distributing testable information prior to, during, or after an examination.
-Examples of dishonest activities include, but are not limited to, the following:
+Individual or group activity for the purpose of dishonestly obtaining and/or distributing testable information prior to, during, or after an

-- Looking at an examination paper or answer sheet of another student. - Obtaining, prior to the administration of a test, unauthorized information regarding the test. - 3.
+- Looking at an examination paper or answer sheet of another student. - 2.
+Obtaining, prior to the administration of a test, unauthorized information regarding the test. - 3.
 Possessing or distributing a test prior to its administration. - 4.
 Using any unauthorized materials or equipment during an examination. - 5.
 Cooperating or aiding in any of the above.